gabhaxball/haxball-tensorflow-example/README.md

 ## Running examples

-1. Train a model in one of the available team sizes in the `examples` folder, or create your own.
+1. Train a model in one of the available team sizes in the `examples` folder, or create your own
-2. Run `npm run examples:GAME_SIZE` where `GAME_SIZE` is the team size.
-For example, `npm run examples:3v3`.
+2. Run the example